2022 Wikimedia Foundation actions against MENA Wikipedians: Actions

-On December 6, 2022, the Wikimedia Foundation announced that following an internal investigation that began in January 2022.
-16 Wikipedians were globally banned across the board for suspected 'conflict of interest editing' at 14:50, 6 December 2022.
-Wikimedia Foundation stated, "During that investigation, we were able to identify a number of users with close ties to external parties who were editing the platform in a coordinated manner to further the goals of those parties."
-In its January 9, 2023 statement, the Wikimedia Foundation denied that all 16 individuals were in Saudi Arabia, but did not make public any details of its findings and 'conflict of interest editing'.
+The Wikimedia Foundation announced that, following an internal investigation that began in January 2022, 16 Wikipedians were globally banned across the board for conflict-of-interest editing since 14:50, 6 December 2022 (17:50 AST).
+The Wikimedia Foundation stated, "During that investigation, we were able to identify a number of users with close ties to external parties who were editing the platform in a coordinated manner to further the goals of those parties."
+In its January 9, 2023 statement, the Wikimedia Foundation denied that all 16 individuals were in Saudi Arabia, but did not make public any details of its findings and "conflict of interest editing".
 The Wikimedia Foundation added that prior to launching their investigation in January 2022, they suspected conflict-of-interest editing on Wikipedia projects in the MENA region.

 Of the 16 banned users, at least 9 are from Saudi Arabia, including 7 administrators, all of whom are nationals of that country.
 One is Kuwaiti, but edits mainly pages related to Saudi Arabia.
 10 users edit mainly on Arabic Wikipedia, 3 users edit mainly on Persian Wikipedia, and the remaining 3 users edit on both Persian and Arabic Wikipedia.
 All administrators based in Saudi Arabia have been banned by the Wikimedia Foundation.

 Human rights groups have accused the blocked users of acting or being forced to act as agents of the Saudi Arabian government by "promoting positive content about the government and removing content critical of the government".
-Their edits included a softening of the tone on Jamal Khashoggi's murder, an entry promoting the Public Investment Fund, a profile of government minister Faisal Alibrahim, an entry on Crown Prince Mohammad bin Salman's "The Line" project, and an entry on the Iran-Greece ship seizure in 2022.
+Their edits included a softening of the tone on Jamal Khashoggi's murder, an entry promoting the Public Investment Fund, a profile of government minister Faisal Alibrahim, an entry on Crown Prince Mohammad bin Salman's "The Line" project, and an entry on the 2022 Iran–Greece naval incident.
 The Wikimedia Foundation, for its part, said it was "unlikely that this was the case" and found no evidence of infiltration, adding that some of the blocked users "may have been Saudi Arabian".